HersheyxBar/mandelbrot-visualizer/README.md

 # Mandelbrot Set Visualizer

-This is a basic Python program to visualize the famous Mandelbrot set using Matplotlib.
+This is a basic Python program to visualize the Mandelbrot set using Matplotlib.

 ## Usage